kenjindomini/Resume/resume.md

 **Software Engineer - API Design and Development**
 - Designed a RESTful Web-API using Swagger 2.0
 - Developed API in Node.js and Hapi
-    - Arcitected a JSON based DSL (domain specific language) to abstract away MySQL query where clauses this made the API more efficient when it came to ensuring the API_Key was authorized to query the data it was asking for, such as querying for "deleted" entries
+    - Architected a JSON based DSL (domain specific language) to abstract away MySQL query where clauses this made the API more efficient when it came to ensuring the API_Key was authorized to query the data it was asking for, such as querying for "deleted" entries
-    - Arcitected an API_Key based authorization scheme
+    - Architected an API_Key based authorization scheme
 - Extended MySQL database to support API_Key based authorization

 <table width="600px">